grafana/agent/docs/sources/static/configuration/integrations/oracledb-config.md

   # The number of seconds that will act as the query timeout when the exporter is querying against
   # the OracleDB instance.
   [query_timeout: <int> | default = 5]

+  # A filepath that allows users to supply custom metrics queries.
+For more information on the format for specifying custom metrics, you can visit https://github.com/iamseth/oracledb_exporter#custom-metrics
+  [custom_metrics: <string>]
 ```

 ## Configuration example